Noachian: Noachian chronology and stratigraphy

-Martian time periods are based on geologic mapping of surface units from spacecraft images.
+Martian time periods are based on geological mapping of surface units from spacecraft images.
 A surface unit is a terrain with a distinct texture, color, albedo, spectral property, or set of landforms that distinguish it from other surface units and is large enough to be shown on a map.
 Mappers use a stratigraphic approach pioneered in the early 1960s for photogeologic studies of the Moon.
 Although based on surface characteristics, a surface unit is not the surface itself or group of landforms.
 It is an inferred geologic unit (e.g., formation) representing a sheetlike, wedgelike, or tabular body of rock that underlies the surface.
 A surface unit may be a crater ejecta deposit, lava flow, or any surface that can be represented in three dimensions as a discrete stratum bound above or below by adjacent units (illustrated right).
 Using principles such as superpositioning (illustrated left), cross-cutting relationships, and the relationship of impact crater density to age, geologists can place the units into a relative age sequence from oldest to youngest.
 Units of similar age are grouped globally into larger, time-stratigraphic (chronostratigraphic) units, called systems.
-For Mars, three systems are defined: the Noachian, Hesperian, and Amazonian.
+For Mars, four systems are defined: the Pre-Noachian, Noachian, Hesperian, and Amazonian.
 Geologic units lying below (older than) the Noachian are informally designated Pre-Noachian.
 The geologic time (geochronologic) equivalent of the Noachian System is the Noachian Period.
 Rock or surface units of the Noachian System were formed or deposited during the Noachian Period.